Russian Protective Corps: Uniform

-Members of the Corps wore the uniform of the Russian Imperial Army from 12 September 1941 to 30 November 1942 as well as the Czechoslovakian helmet.
+Members of the Corps wore the uniform of the Russian Imperial Army from 12 September 1941 to 30 November 1942 as well as the Czechoslovak helmet.
 The uniform was sometimes worn with pips of the Royal Yugoslav Army, alongside special rank insignia on the collar.
 Wehrmacht uniforms and insignia were adopted on 1 December 1942, but the old uniforms continued to be worn for some time.